Welcome to ASKNu

 Rosalind Franklin

 Rosalind Franklin was a British chemist who made major discoveries which pushed towards discovering DNA’s molecular structure.
-She was discredited for her discoveries at the time but is world renowned today.
-She died in 1958, without her the DNA model as we know it today would not exist.
+She was discredited at the time, but is world renowned today.
+She died in 1958.
+Without her, the DNA model as we know it today would not exist.